sijuswamy/KTU-Maths-Updation/GAMAT201.md

 # Module -4: Linear Transformations and its applications
 >Linear Transformations, Kernal of Linear Transformations , Coordinates & change of basis and its applications.

-- Introduce the concept of linear transformation using the matrix multiplication of a vector with $2\times 2$ unit matrix, then change the diogonal values and demonstrate the impact of these operations using colcalc/ python (code will be provided).
+- Introduce the concept of linear transformation using the matrix multiplication of a vector with $2\times 2$ unit matrix, then change the diagonal values and demonstrate the impact of these operations using colcalc/ python (code will be provided).
 - Linear transformation, matrix of transformation and its on-to one correspondence.
 - Range and Kernal of a linear transformation.
 - Rank-nullity theorem (simple cases) for linear transformation.
-- Composition of linear transformation and its matrix representation.
 - Geometry of linear transformation in 2 space.
 - Change of basis under linear transformation.
-- Demonstration of matrix kernal operation in Digital image processiong and convolution (not for examination)
+- Demonstration of matrix kernel operation in Digital image processing and convolution (not for examination)
->**Note:** From this module include problems to verify given transformation $LT$ is linear, range space, kernel and its dimensions for internal and End semester evaluations.
+>**Note:** From this module problems to verify a given transformation is linear, write its range space & kernel and dimensions etc. will be asked for internal and End semester evaluations.

 ---

 >**Assessments:**
- 1. Assignment- Give application level questions with some `Python` based visualization or computation (preferable).
+ 1. Assignments- Give application-level questions with some `Python` based visualization or computation (preferable).
 In that case we can map the COs to PO5- use of modern tools.
  2. Internal tests- For internal tests 80% of questions will be direct and will be at most K3 (from the prescribed textbooks).
 15% questions will be of application type but similar to the problems discussed in the class/ assignments and 5% of questions will be challenging (questions from the reference textbooks).
  3. ESE- For the ESE, follow the same pattern of internal tests.